How To Catch Cobia

 #5: Take the right gear

-Your fishing tackle is important but for the best results, you need to be fully prepared.
+Your fishing tackle is essential, but for the best results, you need to be fully prepared.
 Polarized sunglasses and a hat to keep the sun out of your eyes give you a massive advantage in seeing into the water when you’re trying to locate a fish.

 #6: Get up high